yeroshek/grunt-lokalise/README.md

   lokalise: {
     all: {
       apiToken: 'YOUR API TOKEN HERE',
-      projectId: 'YOUR PROJECT ID AT LOKALI.SE',
+      projectId: 'YOUR PROJECT ID AT lokalise.co',

       // Put all of your lang files here
       files: {